NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 		port : "/com9"
 });
 ```

+Use the [./code/board_with_port.js] file to test your bluetooth config.
+If it is working you should see the LED on the board blinking.

+Once you are happy change your Soccerbots code accordingly and go roam wirelessly.

 Ubuntu [bluetooth setup](https://gist.github.com/missinglink/5a290e5cb48801fb1b9a)

-All of the above setting is environment specific.
+All of the above settings are environment/laptop specific.

 ## Bling it on